-Some companies opt for a no-flexibility office hours, while others require people to at least be working and available during a reduced “core hours” like 9-3, but they have some flexibility to start earlier or later.
+Some companies opt for no-flexibility office hours, while others require people to at least be working and available during reduced “core hours” like 9-3, but they have some flexibility to start earlier or later.

 WFH To-Do Checklist:

-- Audit software required on a per-role basis.
+- Audit software is required on a per-role basis.
 Is the software in the cloud?
 Is it installed and licensed per computer?

 - Do you have appropriate licensing for video conferencing and the other shared tech?

 - Are expectations clear on channel response time and what hours people have to be available?

 - Have team leads and managers set up recurring daily team scrums or 1:1s?